Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Identifiability

 \section{Identifiability}

 We begin by introducing the identifiability framework used here.
-Let the model be given by
+Let the model be given in state-space form \cite{Audoly2001, Ljung1994} by:

 where $\dot{\mb{x}}$ is a system of first order ordinary differential equations (ODEs), with $t$ representing time, and $\mb u$ the experimental input function(s), if any.
 The model parameters are given by the $n_p$ dimensional vector $\mb{p} \in \R^{n_p}$ (the complex numbers $\C$ may also sometimes be considered, depending on the model).
 We will occasionally refer to individual parameters within $\mb p$ as $p$ (without bold-face), and refer to an arbitrary point in parameter space ($\R^{n_p}$) as $\mb p^*$.
-The measured data/output(s) are given by $\mb{y}$, which represents the the $n_y$-dimensional vector of output(s) without any measurement error.
-We also let $\bf x_0$ represent the vector of initial conditions for $\mb x (t)$.
+The measured data/output(s) are given by $\mb{y}$, which represents the the $n_y$-dimensional vector of output variables without any measurement error.
+We also let $\mb{x}(0)$ represent the vector of initial conditions for $\mb x (t)$.
+In some cases, the initial conditions (or some of them) will also be included as unknown parameters in $\bf p$.

 As in \cite{Audoly2001,Bellu2007}, we assume that $f$ and $g$ are rational polynomial functions of their arguments, and that $\bf u,x$, and $\bf y$ are arbitrarily differentiable.
-We also assume that constraints reflecting known relationships among parameters, variables, inputs, and outputs are already included in the model equations, as these are known to affect identifiability properties \cite{Meshkat2009,Cobelli1980,DiStefano1983}.
-Alternatively, the equality constraints among parameters or variables can also be appended to the model equations without affecting the results given here.
+We also assume that any constraints reflecting known relationships among parameters, variables, inputs, and outputs are either already included in the model equations or are appended to them, as these are known to affect identifiability properties \cite{Meshkat2009,Cobelli1980,DiStefano1983}.
+In this paper, we will examine only equality constraints, although inequality constraints are also sometimes examined \cite{meshkat2014finding}.

+We will refer to the collection of state equations (in this case ODEs), measurement equations, and any constraint equations (i.e. Eq.~\eqref{eq:modelsetup} as well as any constraints), as a \textit{model}.
+We will denote a model by $M(t,\bf u,x,y,p)$ or sometimes $M(\bf p )$ or simply $M$ for shorthand.
+We also note that while we write Eq.~\eqref{eq:modelsetup} as first order ODEs here, ODE models of higher order can also be considered by rewriting them as a system of first order equations (discussed further below).